7 Effective Steps to Increase Your Close Rate

 Ultimately, you need to go into this type of sales meeting without an emotional connection to the outcome.
 Don’t go in needing a win.
 Instead, believe that you’re a great fit.
 And know that if this customer buys your service, they’ll be materially better off than if they choose your competitor.

-This is what I mean when I call this ‘ethical sales’ – it’s completely right that you employ whatever tools and techniques to maximise your influence on the prospect.
+This is what I mean when I call this ‘ethical sales’ – it’s completely right that you employ whatever tools and techniques to increase close rates and maximise your influence on the prospect.
 And taking this approach will set you and your company apart from everyone else.
 Good luck!

 - REFINE LEADERSHIP SKILLS